samuelfneumann/GoLearn/README.md

 |    Hopper    |               Hop               |
 |    Reacher   |               Reach             |

-Any other combination of `Environment`-`Task` will result in a panic when calling `CreateEnv()`.
+Any other combination of `Environment`-`Task` will result in an error when calling `CreateEnv()`.

 ### `gym` Package